pumanitro/BeerGuru/README.md

-# BeerGuru - small app with for recruitment purpose
+# BeerGuru - small app for recruitment purpose

 Used this technologies:
     - React